Archaeologists Excavate The Site Of A Brutal Massacre That Occurred 1,500 Years Ago In Sweden

 “Damage resembling common battle injuries, such as parry fractures or facial trauma, both typically produced when facing an opponent, has so far not been identified.
 This pattern leads us to conclude that the perpetrators comprised a large number of people, striking simultaneously in several houses, and that several of the victims were not in a position to defend themselves.”

-With excavations having been completed in just three of the homes in Sandby borg, the bodies of an infant, a five-year-old child and a young teenager were discovered.
+With excavations having been completed in just three of the homes in Sandby borg, the bodies of an infant, a five-year-old child, and a young teenager were discovered.
 Archaeologists also noticed that there were two badly burned bodies in these homes.

 This would indicate that either the raiders had intentionally set fire to part of the village, or that the inhabitants may have accidentally set the fire themselves while frantically trying to escape.